mrhn/LetsFly/readme.md

 # Relevant design choices
 - Floats are unprecise, but a little bit easier to work with, rounding instead.

+# Uncertainties
+- How to evaluate peoples skill level, especially experience

 # Taking the project further
 - Making the user choose between a set amount of the best team combinations
 - Greedy version of suggestion algorithm can be made, to avoid calculating fit for x team suggestions (can not avoid by skill combinations thou)